What Are Content Marketing Channels?

 Choosing the appropriate content marketing channel is essential to an effective content marketing strategy.
 In order to get traffic from your content, your content needs to be where your customers are!
 You want to be putting your content in the places where your target customers frequent online.

 Diversification is always a good strategy too - try to have a mixture of the three types of content channels.
-What type of content is most popular?
 What do your customers tend to click on the most?
-Pay attention to the clues that you have and that will help you decide what channels are most important for you to use.
+Pay attention to the data that you have and that will help you decide what channels are most important for you to use.

-With so much content competing for attention, it’s not effective to post the same content to every single possible channel.
+With everyone competing for attention, it’s not effective to post the same content to every single possible channel.
 In fact, some content channels may be completely inappropriate for your business and may lead to wasted time and effort—and wasted money.
 Figure out what your target audience is and use the content channels that lead to them.

 Content Marketing Channel Objectives